 One of the critical aspects of maintaining and sustaining the CTPAT security program is training.
 The education of employees is a vital component of the "people and physical security" focus area of the minimum security criteria (MSC).
 Training of personnel to recognize threats, foster awareness of vulnerabilities, and understand the important role each person plays in securing the supply chain is a requirement of the CTPAT program.

 CTPAT is an ongoing compliance effort consisting of mandatory security requirements that must be met based on certain types of businesses in the supply chain.
 Why do companies want to participate in CTPAT?
 In this lesson we begin to look at the specific requirements for participation and benefits based on business type.

-(Estimated study time: 1 hour 17 minutes)
+(Estimated study time: 1 hour 22 minutes)

-This lesson will cover the categories in the CTPAT minimum security criteria focus area of Corporate Security, Transportation Security, People and Physical Security.
-There are two new categories in this section for the 2019 edition of CTPAT; Security Vision and Responsibility and Cybersecurity, as well as those that were already in play such as Risk Assessment and Business Partner Security.
+This lesson will cover the categories in the three CTPAT minimum security criteria focus areas of Corporate Security, Transportation Security, People and Physical Security.
+There are two new categories in Corporate Security for the 2019 edition of CTPAT; Security Vision and Responsibility and Cybersecurity, as well as those that were already in play such as Risk Assessment and Business Partner Security.
 Transportation Security also has four categories; Conveyance and Instruments of International Traffic (IIT), Seal Security, Procedural Security and another new one, Agricultural Security.
 The focus area of people and physical security encompasses physical access controls, physical security, personnel security and what brought you to this training, education, training and awareness.

-(Estimated study time: 54 minutes)
+(Estimated study time: 2 hours 8 minutes)

 In all of the previous lessons we covered the requirements in each category of the CTPAT minimum security requirements and specified the requirements that applied to all member entities of CTPAT.
 This lesson concentrates on the "must do" areas that are different for each entity, in this case consolidators.

-(Estimated study time: 50 minutes)
+(Estimated study time: 22 minutes)